UPRIGHT PIANO SERIAL NUMBERS

 3. Printed on the frame on the top right above the treble strings.
 This is the position for most modern pianos

-4. On the sounboard, bottom left|
+4. On the soundboard, bottom left

 Bechstein uprights serial numbers are usually found at position 2 or 3

 1. Some Broadwood grands have the serial number printed onto the frame here.

-3. Various models of grand have the piano printed bellow the logo (decal) of the piano.
+3. Various models of grand have the serial number printed below the logo (decal) of the piano.

 5. Below the treble strings.
-Some pianos have the serial number posted bellow the decal (logo)
+Some pianos have the serial number below the decal (logo)

 6. Next to the tuning pins, just bellow the music desk on either the right or left hand side.
 Many modern pianos have serial numbers here.

-|Some Bluthners have the serial number printed bellow the decal in position 3.
+Some Blüthners have the serial number printed below the decal in position 3.
 Thought older Blüthners and some other makes have the serial number underneath the decal on the soundboard.